 The time slider allows you to animate temporal layers on the map to see how your data changes over time.
 You can configure the playback speed of time animations, define the time intervals shown, and specify whether to display cumulative data or only data in the current time interval.
 Time slider configuration options apply to all time-animated layers on a map.

 To configure the time slider, do the following:

-- Move the Playback Speed slider toward Slow or Fast to specify the speed of the animation.
+- Move the Playback Speed slider toward Slower or Faster to specify the speed of the animation.

 The default speed is two seconds per time interval.